syncfusion-content/asp.netwebforms-docs/aspnet/PivotChart/Overview.md

 ---
 layout: post
 title: PivotChart | PivotChart | ASP.NET | Syncfusion
-description: This document illustrates overview of PivotChart control in ASP.NET platform.
-Pivot Chart is a lightweight component to visualize relational and OLAP data sources in a graphical format
+description: It is an overview of PivotChart control in ASP.NET platform.
+PivotChart visualizes relational and OLAP data sources in a graphical format
 platform: aspnet
 control: PivotChart
 documentation: ug